Matrix Decomposition and Applications: Application: Row Rank equals Column Rank via UTV

-The UTV framework can prove the important theorem in linear algebra that the row rank and column rank of a matrix are equal.
-Notice that to apply the UTV in the proof, a slight modification on the claim of the existence of the UTV decomposition needs to be taken care of.
-For example, in Theorem~\ref{theorem:ulv-decomposition}, the assumption of the matrix $\bA$ is to have rank $r$.
-Since rank $r$ already admits the fact that row rank equals column rank.
-A better claim here to this aim is to say matrix $\bA$ has column rank $r$ in Theorem~\ref{theorem:ulv-decomposition}.
-See \citet{lu2021column} for a detailed discussion.
+The UTV framework enables the proof of a fundamental theorem in linear algebra: the equality of the row rank and column rank of a matrix; Theorem~\ref{theorem:equal-dimension-rank}.
+It is worth noting that when using the UTV decomposition for this proof, a slight adjustment is needed in framing the existence claim.
+For instance, in Theorem~\ref{theorem:ulv-decomposition}, the initial assumption about the matrix $\bA$ is that its rank is $r$.
+However, since having rank $r$ inherently implies the equality of row and column ranks, a more precise assertion in this context would be to state that $\bA$ has \textbf{column rank} $r$ in Theorem~\ref{theorem:ulv-decomposition}.
+For further discussion, see \citet{lu2021column}.